THS-International/website/src/markdown-pages/pt.md

 # **The Positions**

-The workload of the positions are flexible according to the effort and creativity you want to invest.
+The positions' workload is flexible according to the effort and creativity you want to invest.
 The following positions explain different kinds of work involved in the planning and execution of the Spring Reception 2020.
 Positions may vary across Receptions.

 **EVENT MANAGER**